-The past few decades have seen good technological advancements in regards to survival in the wild.
+The past few decades have seen some massive technological advancements in regard to survival in the wild.
 Things like GPS and other more specialized tools and gear have brought greater support and safety to those venturing into the bush.

 The increased availability of information, skills and knowledge via the internet has also been a very positive supporting factor.
 Taking this into consideration, the primary key to survival still seems to remain the same – preparedness.

 In what follows we’ll offer some important points regarding preparedness by exploring some basic elements of survival and consider essential gear, techniques and tips for survival in the wild.